Training & Employment

 Introduction

 Time Commitment/Duration: The duration of the fellowship is 1 year.
 Full time, generally business hours with some flexibility about start and end times.
-Fellows carry a caseload of 10-15 families, and 10-15 individuals with an overall caseload of 25.
+Fellows carry a caseload of 10-15 family appointments per week, and 10-15 individual appointments per week with an overall caseload of 25 appointments per week.
 This program will meet the minimum requirement of 1500 hours of supervised experience for state licensure in Rhode Island.

 Compensation: $65,000 annually; health, dental and eye coverage; paid time off

-South County Psychiatry is a rapidly growing, academically focused and evidence based psychiatric practice serving Rhode Island and southern New England.
-The majority of care is delivered through a telehealth modality, including the fully virtual Intensive Outpatient Program (IOP), though in-person work at the outpatient level may be available.
-Fellows need to be in commute-able distance to SCP in case telehealth regulations change.
+SCP is a rapidly growing, academically focused and evidence based psychiatric practice serving Rhode Island and southern New England.
+The majority of care is delivered through a telehealth modality, including the fully virtual Intensive Outpatient Program (IOP), although in-person work at the outpatient level may be available.
+If telehealth regulations change, fellows need to be able to commute to SCP.

 Couple and family therapy is guided by the McMaster Approach to evaluating and treating families.
 The McMaster Approach requires that couples and families participate in a comprehensive assessment to identify problems and strengths and to identify goals that will guide treatment, as well as concrete actions individuals can take to work toward their goals together.
 It has a variety of empirically supported tools that guide formulation, and is supported by decades of research.
 The McMaster Approach is practical and uses here-and-now interactions to help families develop the kinds of relationships they want to have with each other.